-Alright, so you’re half way there!
+Alright, so you’re halfway there!
 Your dog is starting to feel better and act like a normal dog again.
 Does this mean that you can stop doing what you’ve been doing?
 Not just yet!
 Continue following your guide for the full 12 weeks after surgery.
 You want your dog as fully recovered as possible.
 As your dog continues throughout the recovery process, it will gain more strength and muscle.

-Curb walking is basically stepping up and off a length of curb while walking your dog.
+Curb walking is basically stepping up and off a length of the curb while walking your dog.
 Make sure that the curb is appropriate for the height of your dog.
 If your dog weighs less than 30 pounds, they should step on and off a curb that is no more than two inches high.
 A dog that weighs between 31-70 pounds should use a curb that is 3 inches high.
 Dogs weighing over 70 pounds should use a curb that is 3-5 inches high.
 You can use any surface that has some height and it does not have to be a curb, but you need at least 20 feet to perform this exercise.
-This is why curbs work the best.
+This is why curbs work best.

 While you are walking your dog, simply just have them step up and down off the curb for a length of 10-20 feet making an “S” pattern as you walk on and off the curb.
-This will help increase the muscle strength, girth, balance and will also improve flexion and extension.
+This will help increase muscle strength, girth, balance, and will also improve flexion and extension.
 Do this exercise at a pace that is comfortable for you and your pet.
 If your dog is having any complications while doing this exercise, do not perform it at this time.

 The Power Of Omega 3

 While we used to think joint conditions like arthritis were solely the result of normal wear and tear as dogs age, we’re now seeing that chronic low-grade inflammation is a major culprit as well.
 Omega 3-fatty acids are a powerful, natural way to reduce inflammation, which will help younger dogs maintain healthy joints, and older dogs manage joint pain.